mkdocs/mkdocs/docs/user-guide/deploying-your-docs.md

 file in the `my-project` folder, as it is now no longer located in your current working directory.
-You will also need to specify the `main` branch as the branch the deploy script should to commit to.
+You will also need to specify the `main` branch as the branch the deploy script should commit to.

 NOTE:
-You may override the default branch with the [remote_branch] setting in the mkdocs.yml configuration file, but forgetting to change directories before running the deploy script will commit to the `main` branch of `my-project`, likely overwriting the contents of your precious project.
+You may override the default branch with the [remote_branch] setting in the `mkdocs.yml` configuration file, but forgetting to change directories before running the deploy script will commit to the `main` branch of `my-project`, likely overwriting the contents of your precious project.